aprs434/aprs434.github.io/README.md

 ## Callsign, SSID, Path and Data Type Compression
-Callsigns contain only capital letters and digits.
+Callsigns contain only capital letters, digits and empty spaces.
-Up to six characters from such a 36 character set can easily be compressed into 4 `CCCC` bytes of an extended 256 character set.
+Up to six characters from such a 37 character set can easily be compressed into 4 `CCCC` bytes of an extended 256 character set.

 Hence, all compressed APRS frames in this standard begin with 5 `CCCCD` bytes, irrespectively of the [_Data Type_](#data-type-codes).
 Furthermore, the compressed frame length is limited by design to a maximum of 45 bytes, which leaves up to 40&nbsp; bytes for a payload.